metablaster/WindowsFirewallRuleset/README.md

 ### Manage GPO rules

-There are 2 mothods to manage GPO rules:
+There are two mothods to manage GPO rules:

 1. Using Local Group Policy, this method gives you limited freedom on what you can do with rules from this repository, such as disabling them, changing some attributes or adding new rules.\